bright/new-www/content/blog/6-things-you-should-know-about-backend-developers-from-poland.md

 For example, the time difference between New York and Warsaw is 6 hours which makes it possible to set up daily meetings with clients and Polish devs.

-## Polish backend devs are full of passion and experience
+## Polish backend devs are experienced and full of passion

 ![Polish backend developers](/images/blogpost_brightstory_piotr_b3.png)